Structured governance assurance for UK school governing boards.

 School Governance Assurance Framework (operated by Joshua Mangas) acts as a data processor on behalf of your school.
 This means:

-- We process assessment data only on your instruction and for the purpose of providing the board audit tool
+• We process assessment data only on your instruction and for the purpose of providing the Quality Standard tool

 3.3 Data Processing Agreement

-Subscribing schools have a Data Processing Agreement (DPA) in place that sets out the terms of our data processor relationship.
-Contact us at info@governanceassurance.co.uk to request a copy of the Standard DPA or discuss your school's specific requirements.
+Schools using the platform have a Data Processing Agreement (DPA) in place that sets out the terms of our data processor relationship.
+The standard DPA is published on our website.
+Contact us at info@governanceassurance.co.uk to discuss your school's specific requirements.

 4 How we use your assessment data